tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 python ../../../scripts/plot_dos.py --convergence --basepath=$(pwd)
 ```

 This will create 3 plots: `convergence_of_Harmonic_Free_Energy.png`, `convergence_of_U0.png` and `DOS_convergence.png`.
 Remeber that converging free energy to 1 meV/atom is a good goal.
+Open the plots at various temperatures and try to answer these questions:
+- Do you think we've reached convergence?
+- Which property do you expect to converge first?
-Open each plot, do you think we've reached convergence?
-Could we get away with running fewer sampling iterations?
+- Could we get away with running fewer sampling iterations?

 For the remaining temperatures we provide a script to loop over temperature, run sTDEP, and create the convergence plots for you.
 If you open the `run.sh` script you will see several parameters hard coded at the top for silicon.
 If you wish to experiment, try running more temepartures or changing the number of iterations.
 This script was used to create the provided data and could be adapted for other the other materials supported by the So3ktrates potential.
 ```sh